Leaving Las Vegas: Development

-Mike Figgis based Leaving Las Vegas on a 1990 autobiographical novel by John O'Brien, who died of suicide in April 1994, shortly after finding out his novel was being used as the basis for a film.
-Despite basing most of his screenplay on O'Brien's novel, Figgis spoke of a personal attachment with the novel, stating "Anything I would do would be because I had a sympathetic feeling towards it.
+Mike Figgis based Leaving Las Vegas on a 1990 autobiographical novel by John O'Brien, who died by suicide in April 1994, shortly after finding out his novel was being used as the basis for a film.
+Despite basing most of his screenplay on O'Brien's novel, Figgis spoke of a personal attachment to the novel, stating "Anything I would do would be because I had a sympathetic feeling towards it.
 That's why I did Mr. Jones, because I think manic-depression is a fascinating, sad, and amazing phenomenon.
 It's not a coincidence that some of the greatest artists have been manic-depressives.
 That made it, to me, a fascinating subject that, alas, did not come out in the film."

 Casting

 Figgis encouraged the lead actors to experience their characters' ordeals first-hand by extensive research.
 He told Film Critic: "It was just a week and a half of rehearsal.
 A lot of conversations.
 A lot of communication in the year before we made the film.
 Reading the book.
 I encouraged them [Cage and Shue] to do their own research, which they wanted to do anyway, and then ultimately the three of us got together and just started talking...talking about anything, not necessarily about the film or the script, about anything that came up."
-Cage researched by binge drinking in Dublin for two weeks and had a friend videotape him so he could study his speech.
-He also visited hospitalized career alcoholics.
+Cage did research by binge drinking in Dublin for two weeks and had a friend videotape him so he could study his speech.
 He said "it was one of the most enjoyable pieces of research I've ever had to do for a part."
 Shue spent time interviewing several Las Vegas prostitutes.